alipankova/SIT-final-project/README.md

 ## GitLab / GitHub

 The project was developed using Docker and GitLab CI/CD.
 The required files are in this repository.
-The project is currently getting a last finish before being put to production.

 ## Doing some good
 If you want to support the Project until our version is live, go to bagsforeveryone's current page.